-- A) Key number plate - B) Security ID plate
+1) Key number plate

+2) Security ID plate

-The security ID is stamped on the metal plate attached to the key set.
+The security ID is stamped on the security ID plate attached to the key set.
 Write down the security ID and keep it in another safe place, not in the vehicle.
 This number is needed to make a replacement key if you lose your key or lock it inside the vehicle.

-This number is also needed for replacement or repair of the engine control unit, immobilizer control unit.
+This number is also needed for replacement or repair of the engine control module and immobilizer control module.